ShazzAbhishek/TensorFlowObjectDetection/README.md

-# TensorFlowObjectDetection opencv,tensor flow2,model zoo
+# Tensor Flow Object Detection opencv,tensorflow2,model zoo
 This model detects human hand symbol in real time

 TensorFlow 2 Detection Model Zoo is used as a pretrained model